 - F1410SPRE: 10kg, with True Steam and Turbo Wash.
 Black only.
 Made in Korea.

 - F1408NC3W: 8kg, with Turbo Wash.
 White only.
 Made in Thailand

 For a family of 2, I would wash every 2 to 3 days with a 8 kg top load.
 So 8 kg seemed sufficient to us.
 But then again, with a baby coming into our lives, we might need to increase our load capacity to 10kg.
 Moreover, these two models only have a price difference of S$200+.
 F1410 has a bigger load capacity and an additional True Steam function (it’s not dryclean function but good for steaming soft toys and lightly worn winter clothing).
 More importantly, it’s made in Korea instead of Thailand.
 We didn’t mind white or black, but the black definitely looked more stylish.

 So can you guess what we got?
 The F1410SPRE!
 We got it for S$1,149 from Gain City.
-We were supposed to have free delivery, but were later told we need to pay $30 for items below $1,500! >.<
+We were supposed to get free delivery, but were later told we needed to pay $30 for items below $1,500! >.<

 On another note, if you are getting water heater, don’t miss out on my post about buying the right type of water heater.

 So have you decided on which washing machine to buy?
 Do you have any good or bad experience with particular brand or model of washing machine that you want to share?
 Tell us in the comments section below. 🙂